 A typical DevOps pipeline can have over a hundred different tools.
 In fact, many DevOps tools have their own secrets stores (e.g. Kubernetes secrets, Ansible Vault).
 But, they all approach SSL/TLS certificates differently.
 As a result, developers must take the time to learn each tool.
 Using different approaches also makes code more complex.

-Why DevOps Teams Loves Vault
+Why DevOps Teams Love Vault

 DevOps teams love how Vault makes it easy to generate and store SSL/TLS certificates on demand.
 Vault’s native PKI engine generates self-signed certificates.
 It can also be configured to issue certificates from a private PKI subordinate certificate authority (e.g. Microsoft CA), but it is not natively integrated with certificate authorities (CAs) that issue certificates trusted by all browsers.
 Keep reading and we’ll tell you why this is a challenge and how to overcome it.
-Also, check out this cloud operating model white paper from HashiCorp that explains this in more detail.

 Some Certificates Are Still Hard to Get